Relatively uncommon

 • Topical Steroids:

-• Clobetasol 0.05%, halobetasol 0.05% or betamethasone dipropionate 0.05% ointment: Apply in a thin film twice a day for 30 days for severe disease, then reduce the frequency to once a day for 30 days, then two or three times a week for a total of 12 weeks.
+• Clobetasol 0.05%, halobetasol 0.05% or betamethasone dipropionate 0.05% ointment in an augmented vehicle: Apply in a thin film twice a day for 30 days for severe disease, then reduce the frequency to once a day for 30 days, then two or three times a week for a total of 12 weeks.

 • If relapse occurs after initial benefit during the initial 12 weeks of therapy or during the maintenance phase, we restart an ultrapotent glucocorticoid nightly for a month, then taper to every other night for a month, then taper to three times per week maintenance therapy.